sydneyrenee/Roo-Code-mlx/src/test/README.md

-# Test Migration Guide
+# VS Code Testing Guide

 ## Overview

-This project is migrating from Jest to VS Code's native Testing API.
-This document provides guidance on the migration process and how to run tests.
+This project uses VS Code's native Testing API for testing.
+This document provides guidance on how to write and run tests.

-## Migration Status

-The migration is in progress.
-Many tests have been migrated to the VS Code Testing API format, but not all of them are registered in the `registerTests.ts` file.
-See [MIGRATION_STATUS.md](./MIGRATION_STATUS.md) for a detailed status of the migration.

-### Registered Tests
+## Registered Tests

-Tests that have been migrated to the VS Code Testing API and are registered in `registerTests.ts`:
+Tests that are registered in `registerTests.ts` and can be run using the VS Code Testing API:

 - `src/core/__tests__/CodeActionProvider.test.ts`
 - `src/api/transform/__tests__/bedrock-converse-format.test.ts`